Our Garden Sites

 Charnock Road Elementary School

-Charnock Road Elementary develops lifelong scholars who are curious, persistent and tenacious problem solvers who are able to critically evaluate and monitor their own knowledge.
+Charnock Road Elementary develops lifelong scholars who are curious, persistent and tenacious problem solvers able to critically evaluate and monitor their own knowledge.
 With a stable, experienced faculty and committed community support, Charnock has embarked on an ambitious school improvement program.
 Through a focus on rigorous, standards-based instruction and innovative family education and community outreach programs, Charnock has become an API 800+ Honor School, a Title I Reward School, and Common Core Lab School.
-In fall 2022, GSF partnered with Charnock to provide Seed to Table programming and rehabilitate the on-campus garden, adding eight raised beds, a variety of native plants, two outdoor classroom areas, mulch pathways, and brightly painted signs to welcome students!
-Garden Educator: Alejandra Mendoza
+GSF began partnering with the school in Fall 2022 and now serves Charnock with our Cafeteria to Compost program.

 Hollywood